IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/may/2019-05-01-shared-libraries.md

 published: false
 ---

 When the amount of code grows to a certain point or some cross-cutting concern should necessarily be applied to a wide range of services, developers start thinking about the ways to share the code.
-Although a lot of common infrastructure concerns are gradually extracted into side-car containers, shared libraries are still commonly used to share valuable assets across the whole companies.
+Although a lot of common infrastructure concerns are gradually extracted into side-car containers, shared libraries are still commonly used to share valuable assets across the whole company.
 They are easy to start with and can quickly go bad turning into a silent time-bomb for that exact wide range of services that integrated with it.
-Let’s discuss how we can develop better libraries that give clients full control over what their services do and do not.
+Let’s discuss how we can develop better libraries that give clients full control over what their integrated services do and do not.

 <!--more-->